fxthomas/beets-badfiles/README.md

 # Installation

-I haven't uploaded this plugin to PyPI, you can install this by running `pip` on the repository itself:
+I haven't uploaded this plugin to PyPI, but you can install this by running `pip` on the repository itself:

     sudo pip install .